exakat/php-dictionary/dictionary/precision.ini.rst

 Precision refers to the number of digits are used to represent and display floating-point numbers.
 The exact meaning depends a bit on the context, but it's most commonly about float accuracy and formatting.

-Precision is important when using a decimal number as an array index: the conversion is implicit, but yields a warning, nowadays.
+Precision is important when using a decimal number as an array index: the conversion is implicit, and, nowadays, it yields a warning.

 Precision is also lost when an integer is converted to a decimal number, which may not be accurately represented.
+This happens with large integers, when they are converted to float, because of their size.

 ``precision`` and ``serialize_precision`` are two PHP directives, that controls the display or conversion of numbers.